rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 <center><img src="data_viz/bar_vs_line.png" width="650"></img></center>
 <center><img src="data_viz/bar_vs_line2.png" width="650"></img></center>

 Notes: There is one trick.
-We can transform each line plot to the bar plot, for example transform plot **A** to plot **B**.
+We can transform each line plot to the bar plot, for example, transform plot **A** to plot **B**.
 All the information is saved, but just in a bit different way of representing.
-And could also switch back from plot **B** to plot **A**.
-It is due to the fact that x axis variable is time-relevant (months).
+And can also switch back from plot **B** to plot **A**.

-However, not every bar chart can be reasonably converted to the line chart.
-Plot **C** have a categorical x axis variable that is not really well suited for the line chart.
-Most of the time we read line chart from left to right, looking at the ups and downs in a trend.
+However, not every bar chart can be reasonably converted to a line chart.
+Plot **C** has a categorical x axis variable that is not really well suited for the line chart.
+Most of the time we read line charts from left to right, looking at the ups and downs in a trend.
 By we don't have an actual trend here and if we changed the order of the x axis labels the line would look completely different.

-Another point, that we assume that we know (or can predict the values) at each point on the line even if it has no observed x value.
+Another point is that we assume that we know (or can predict) the values at each point on the line even if it has no observed x value.
 For example, for the plot **A** we can assume that the value between March and April (~15 of March) was around 150.
-But what would be the actual meaning of the average between group B and group C on the **D** plot?
+But what would be the actual meaning of the average between group B and group C on the plot **D**?

 ---